scp756-221/course-site/docs/a4/page.md

 If you create clusters from other vendors via the corresponding VENDOR.mak, your kubeconfig gains an additional entry indicating that there is an additional cluster available to you.
 As you work with ``kubectl``, you choose which cluster to operate on.
 Strictly speaking, each entry returned by `kubectl get-contexts` is a context which comprise a cluster with a specific set of credentials (the `AUTHINFO`).
 For convenience, there is a 'current context' (indicated by the asterisk * above) which will be the default if you do not specify a context.

-The makefiles included with this exercise set the following context names for each cloud vendor:
+The makefiles included with this assignment set the following context names for each cloud vendor:

 | Cloud | Context Name |
 | -----| ----------------- |